dev-roliveira/Python/Projects/CRUD com SQLite/README.md

-# Projeto CRUD
+# CRUD Project

-Elaboração de Plataforma CRUD em Python com SQLite e GUI em Tkinter.
+Development of a CRUD with SQLite and Tkinter GUI.

-A plataforma permite a criação, leitura, atualização e remoção de dados do Banco de Dados através de interface simples e de fácil utilização.
+This CRUD can Create, Read, Update and Delete data from Database using a simple interface